Skip to main content

 5. Maintain your project to ensure that it keeps its value in years to come

 Your church project manager should have a good background in networking and interpersonal skills.
-Project management involves dealing with both contractors and volunteers, so be sure to check out our in-depth guide on project management for churches.
+Project management involves dealing with both contractors and volunteers, so be sure to check out our in-depth guide.

 Church operations management belongs here because your operations team will often be set apart from the spiritual leadership and will instead be focused on the day-to-day of keeping the lights on.
 Operations will coordinate the church board’s decisions with the departments that will fulfill them.
 In some churches, the legal department is part of operations.